CTN Foundation

 • The number of one-on-one sessions is subject to change based on Pro's schedule.

-• Study program over the course of 5 months
+• Study program over the course of 3 months

-• Complimentary 4-day Premiere ticket to CTNX26
+• (2) Two Complimentary 4-day Premiere ticket to CTNX26

-• Award Ceremony at CTNX26
+• - Showcase and Award Ceremony at CTNX26

 • The number of one-on-one sessions is subject to change based on Pro's schedule.

-• Study program over the course of 5 months
+• Study program over the course of 3 months

-• Complimentary 4-day Premiere ticket to CTNX26
+• (2) Two Complimentary 4-day Premiere ticket to CTNX26

-• Award Ceremony at CTNX26
+• - Showcase and Award Ceremony at CTNX26

-• Award is non-refundable and non-transferable.
+• - Award is non-refundable and non-transferable.

 Partial Scholarship Awards